diervo/lwc-workshop/README.md

-# LWC TodoMVC
+# LWC Workshop

-This [TodoMVC app](http://todomvc.com/) works as a proof of concept and boilerplate for standalone applications based on Lightning Web Components (LWC).
+This [Workshop app] works as a proof of concept and boilerplate for standalone applications based on Lightning Web Components (LWC).

 ## Requirements